arackaf/customize-cra/readme.md

 > "Stuff can break"
 > \- Dan Abramov

-Using this library will override default behavior and configuration of create-react-app, and therefore invalidate the guarentees that come with it.
+Using this library will override default behavior and configuration of create-react-app, and therefore invalidate the guarantees that come with it.
 Use with discretion!

 ## Overview